AuroricSky/scripts/README.md

+# guis
-this is a easy place to access all my script projects!
+this is an easy place to access all my GUI projects.